-- Select the data source you want to change.
+5. Select the data source you want to change.

-- The Settings page is displayed.
+The Settings page is displayed.

-- Select the Connection Pool tab.

-- To change the IP address, modify the URL field.
-For example:
+- Select the Connection Pool tab. - To change the host name or IP address, modify the URL field.
+(Usually, this field contains the host name.)
+For example, to change the host name or domain name, enter the new host name or domain name, as shown in the following example:

-jdbc:oracle:thin:@hostname.domainname.com:1522/orcl
+'''

+jdbc:oracle:thin:@newhostname.domainname.com:1522/orcl

+'''

-- Click Save. - Restart the servers that use this data source.
+- 8. Click Save. - Restart the servers that use this data source.
 (Click the Target tab to see the servers that use this data source.)

-Task 6 Restart Your Environment
+Task 7 Restart Your Environment

-Start the components that use the Metadata Repository:
+Start the components that use the database:

-- Start all components that use the Metadata Repository, even if they are on other hosts.
-Start the Administration Server, the Managed Servers, and all components, as described in Chapter 4. - If you disabled any processes for automatically starting Oracle Fusion Middleware at the beginning of this procedure, enable them.
+- 1. Start all components that use the database, even if they are on other hosts.
+Start the Administration Server, the Managed Servers, and all components, as described in Chapter 4. - 2.
+If you disabled any processes for automatically starting Oracle Fusion Middleware at the beginning of this procedure, enable them.

-12.3 Moving Between On-Network and Off-Network
+14.3 Moving Between On-Network and Off-Network